xstarkit/kynreverb/README.md

      * **par18 ... rcloud**
        - radius of the obscuring cloud
-       - the meaning of cloud is inverted for negative values of rcloud, i.e. only the radiation behind the cloud is computed
+       - the meaning of cloud is inverted for negative values of rcloud, i.e. only the radiation transmitted through the cloud is computed
      * **par19 ... zshift**
        - overall Doppler shift
      * **par20 ... limb**